SelecTree: Tree Detail

 Growth Rate: 24 or More Inches per Year.

-Flowers Inconspicuous.
-Green.
+Flowers Inconspicuous. green.
 Flowers in Spring.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Shading Capacity Rated as Low to Moderately Low in Leaf.